-Your grade may be adjusted up or down based on attendance, participation. promptness of assignment submission, and engagement with the material.
+Your grade may be adjusted up or down based on attendance, participation, preparation for class, promptness of assignment submission, and engagement with the material.
 Unless your case is exceptional, this adjustment will be by at most one letter grade.

 What now?
 If you would like to take the course, then send me an email saying "Sign me up for Statistics!" or something similar.
-Make sure you can access the book and download R and RStudio, following links from the lab page associate with the book.
-For Thursday next week please work through Labs 0 and 1 to familiarise yourself with the software, but don't worry if you get stuck; Thursday's class will be for a general introduction to the software and troubleshooting any difficulties you've had.
-Show up on Tuesday when we'll have a whirlwind tour of some of the main ideas of the course.
+For Thursday next week there is some preparation listed on the website, including making sure you can access the book and R. Before that, show up on Tuesday when we'll have a whirlwind tour of some of the main ideas of the course (nothing needs to be done in advance).